 Let’s take a sneak-peek to his success story.

-Since the beginning he was persistent of not spending time in college and instead wanted to start working.
-“To complement the traditional teaching methods with significant practical exposure, I was looking for a professional course of coding and that is when I came across Coding Ninjas Career Camp programme on Instagram,” he informs.
+Since the beginning, he was persistent in not spending time in college and instead wanted to start working.
+“To complement the traditional teaching methods with significant practical exposure, I was looking for a professional course of coding and that is when I came across Coding Ninjas Career Camp program on Instagram,” he informs.

 Agarwal’s most liked features were:

 - The course payment which starts only when your job starts

 - Excellent quality of video lectures

 - A substantial amount of quality questions after each topic for practice

 - Regular tests to keep you on track